 Her coworker, Michael Arevalo feels the same way, agreeing that “a skate park at Miguel Ribera would improve the neighborhood” by getting kids outside and giving them better way to spend their time.

-Jeff Mann, the parks manager for the city, is excited for the future of the park because “nobody in this neighborhood really has direct access to [a skate park].”
+Jeff Mann, the parks manager for the city, is excited for the future of the park because “nobody in this neighborhood really has direct access to .”
 Mann wants more opportunities for kids to enjoy themselves where they live, explaining that “we’re looking for something for kids to do to have fun and stay out of trouble.”